My takeaway: You can make a living as an author if you stick with it and are resourceful.

 -prepare by learning how to tell a good story

 -don't send out mass mailings.
 Instead, focus on the contacts you already have -- could be friends of friends of friends who are teachers or librarians

 -make it as easy as possible for them to invite you.

--send them your a letter of proposal for your presentation.
+-send them a letter of proposal for your presentation.
 A week before your presentation, send them a follow-up letter

 -be very clear as to what you will need during your presentations.
 Express these needs to the teacher or librarian